 Economic Impact

-Silver Institute member companies create significant value in the communities, regions, and countries where they operate.
+Silver Institute member companies create significant value in the communities, regions, and countries in which they operate.
 This takes the form of wages and benefits, payments to contractors and suppliers, local, state and federal taxes.
-Developing small and medium businesses has been a key driver to the social acceptability in the communities.
+Developing small and medium businesses has been a key driver to the social acceptability in communities.

 Education

 Some Silver Institute members operate in communities that are socio-economically diverse, ranging from low to high levels of social marginalization.
 In line with the Sustainable Development Goal (SDG) 4, the companies collaborate with their communities to improve inclusive and quality schooling.
-Educational support is provided through contributions to school infrastructure, scholarships, and learning programs, while older members of the community benefit from a range of training opportunities, which helps to promote lifelong learning.
+Educational support is provided through contributions to school infrastructures, scholarships, and learning programs, while other community members benefit from a range of training opportunities, which helps to promote lifelong learning.

 Community Health

-Many Silver Institute members operate in regions where access to quality healthcare provision can be challenging.
+Many Silver Institute members operate in regions where access to quality healthcare can be challenging.
 In line with SDG 3, the companies collaborate with authorities and NGO’s to support healthy lives and wellbeing in the communities.
-Contributions to health facilities and equipment, collaboration on healthcare and emergency response, are some examples of the companies to support community health.
+Contributions to health facilities and equipment, collaboration on healthcare and emergency response, are some examples of how companies support community health.